-On August 22, 2012, the Authority issued \$155,085,000 of Limited Contract Tax and Subordinate Lien Revenue Bonds for the purpose of financing the construction of the Toll Road System.
+The Authority issued of subordinate lien revenue bonds for the purpose of financing the construction of the Toll Road System.
 These subordinate lien bonds will be paid through the Authority's Debt Service Fund from toll fees collected by the Authority after the Toll Road System is completed and placed in service.
-The bonds issued included \$21,662,727 of capitalized interest, to service the interest payments until toll fees begin to be collected.
-The following is a summary of the bonded debt as of September 30, 2012:
+The following is a summary of the outstanding subordinate lien bonds as of September 30, 2013: